ceumicrodata/shell-economics/_episodes/03-working-with-files.md

 Now we can move around in the file structure, look at files, and search files.
 But what if we want to copy files or move them around or get rid of them?
-Most of the time, you can do these sorts of file manipulations without the command line, but there will be some cases (like when you're working with a remote computer like we are for this lesson) where it will be impossible.
+Most of the time, you can do these sorts of file manipulations without the command line, but there will be some cases (like when you're working on a server) where it will be impossible.
 You'll also find that you may be working with hundreds of files and want to do similar manipulations to all of those files.
 In cases like this, it's much faster to do these operations at the command line.

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.
-For this lesson, our raw data is our FASTQ files.
-We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write to, the files.
+For this lesson, our raw data is our CSV file.
+We don't want to accidentally change the original file, so we'll make a copy of it and change the file permissions so that we can read from, but not write to, the files.

-First, let's make a copy of one of our FASTQ files using the `cp` command.
+First, let's make a copy of one of our CSV file using the `cp` command.

-Navigate to the `shell_data/untrimmed_fastq` directory and enter:
+Navigate to the `data/WorldBank` directory and enter:

 ~~~
-$ cp SRR098026.fastq SRR098026-copy.fastq
+$ cp Corporate_Procurement_Contract_Awards.csv Corporate_Procurement_Contract_Awards-copy.csv
 $ ls -F
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026-copy.fastq  SRR098026.fastq
+Corporate_Procurement_Contract_Awards-copy.csv	Corporate_Procurement_Contract_Awards.csv	download.sh*
 ~~~
 {: .output}

-We now have two copies of the `SRR098026.fastq` file, one of them named `SRR098026-copy.fastq`.
+We now have two copies of the `Corporate_Procurement_Contract_Awards.csv` file, one of them named `Corporate_Procurement_Contract_Awards-copy.csv`.
 We'll move this file to a new directory called `backup` where we'll store our backup data files.

 ### Creating Directories